 Junior volunteers will work alongside adult volunteers for two hours each month, cleaning animal enclosures, socializing and working with dogs, cats and small mammals, and learning about animal welfare issues.

 They will meet one Saturday each month for two hours at the Quebec Street shelter.
 There is a $100 fee to join, which is due at the time of registration.
 The fee covers a six-month membership in the club.

 For more information on our Junior Volunteer Club, please email us at firstname.lastname@example.org

 Community service opportunities

 The Community Service program is for volunteers looking for short-term opportunities in the metro Denver area.
 This can be for court-ordered community service, to complete volunteer hours required for high school or college, and for people who want to help but cannot make the six- month, three-hours-per-week, full-time volunteer commitment.
 We offer community services opportunities seven days a week in either four or eight-hour shifts.

 Please note that to perform community service for school, you must be at least 16 years old.
 To perform court-ordered community service, you must not have been charged with violent, drug-related, theft or felony crimes.

 Volunteer at Furry Scurry or Wag 'n Trail

 Keep our dog-walking events working smoothly and enjoy a day out with the pooches and people who love them.
-See our events calendar for more information about these events, and sign up on each event's website when it becomes available.
+See our events calendar for more information about the Furry Scurry in Denver and Wag 'n Trail in Douglas County, and sign up on each event's website when it becomes available.